 How to Clean Sealed Concrete Floors?

 As a result, the best possible application and regular cleaning will guarantee the best appearance and long-lasting protection.
 A good practice will be resealing the surface after several years of use in high-traffic areas.
 Most of the time, customers think the color is fading on their decorative surface when all that is happening is that the sealer breaks down and needs a refresh.

-In the case of outside work, a final seal coat helps to minimize spalling of exterior concrete.
-On top of that, the most effective way is to inspect the sealer every 6 months and reapply each 1 year.
+In the case of outside work, a final seal coat helps minimize exterior concrete spalling.
+On top of that, the most effective way is to inspect the sealer every six months and reapply each year.
 Again, this final topcoat is the sacrificial coat.
 Sealers are no such thing as a maintenance-free floor.

-Sealing burnished concrete is a robust way to enhance their beauty while also increasing their lifespan.
+Sealing burnished concrete is a robust way to enhance its beauty while also increasing its lifespan.
 The great thing is that you could easily do a floor sealing project by yourself.
-If, however, you’re not especially assured with your DIY skills, your smart decision will be to hire a pro.
+If you’re not especially assured with your DIY skills, your smart decision will be to hire a pro.